Osterley Park: Acquisition by the Child family

-After Child
+After Robert Child

-Robert Child's only daughter, Sarah Anne Child, married John Fane, 10th Earl of Westmorland in 1782.
+Robert Child's only daughter, Sarah, married John Fane, 10th Earl of Westmorland, in 1782.
 When Child died two months later, his will placed his vast holdings, including Osterley, in trust for any second-to-be born grandchild.
-This proved to be Lady Sarah Sophia Fane, who was born in 1785.
+This proved to be Lady Sarah Fane, who was born in 1785.

-Lady Sarah Fane married George Villiers in 1804, and having children, the estate passed into the Villiers family.
-In 1819, George changed his surname to Child-Villiers.

 Child's will kept his property out of the hands of John Fane, his son-in-law.
-Under the doctrine of coverture then in force, Child had given his daughter more than a life interest in any property, Fane would have had control of it.
-Fane had eloped with Sarah Child to Gretna Green, as the bride's father had not consented to the marriage.
-Child had wished his daughter to marry someone willing to take his own surname and ensure its continuation.
+Under the doctrine of coverture then in force, if Child had given his daughter more than a life interest in any property, Fane would have had control of it.
+Fane had eloped with Child's daughter to Gretna Green, as Child had not consented to the marriage.
+Child had wished his daughter to marry someone willing to take on the Child surname and ensure its continuation.

+Child's eventual heiress, Lady Sarah Fane, married George Villiers in 1804 and, having children, the estate passed into the Villiers family.
+In 1819, George Villiers changed his surname to Child Villiers.

 Later history

-George Child Villiers, 9th Earl of Jersey, opened Osterley to the public in 1939 after having received many requests to see its historic interior.
+George Child Villiers, 9th Earl of Jersey, opened Osterley to the public in 1939 after having received many requests from people wishing to see its historic interior.
 He justified his decision by saying that it was "sufficient answer that he did not live in it and that many others wished to see it".
-Some 12,000 people visited the house in its first month of opening.
+Some 12,000 people visited the house during its first month of opening.
 Villiers staged a series of exhibitions of artworks by living artists in the top-floor rooms to contrast with the 18th-century interiors on the ground floor.
-Though it never came to fruition, he also planned to create an arboretum in the grounds.
+He also planned to create an arboretum in the grounds, although that never came to fruition.